Begins at 8:30 a.m. on Wednesday, May 30 through 12:00 p.m. on Friday, June 1, 2018

 Who Should Attend the National Seminar?

 Attendees of the National Seminar include judges, probation officers, defense attorneys, prosecutors, law clerks, and academics from across the country.
 Are you new to federal court?
 We would love to have you!
 We provide training for all types of practitioners at all levels of experience.
-For those with less experience with federal sentencing, we highly recommend that before attending the seminar, you complete the Federal Sentencing: The Basics interactive online course, which provides an overview of the federal sentencing system and is based on the primer of the same name.
+For those with less experience with federal sentencing, we strongly recommend that before attending the seminar, you complete three interactive online courses.
+Federal Sentencing: The Basics provides an overview of the federal sentencing system, and is based on the primer of the same name.
 Basic Relevant Conduct and Basic Criminal History will also be available and will provide an important overview of two important aspects of guideline application.
 These intro-level courses are being placed on line to make room for new and exciting topics.

 Why Should You Attend?